huggingface/lerobot/benchmarks/video/README.md

 `avg_ssim` evaluates the perceived quality of images by comparing luminance, contrast, and structure.
 SSIM values range from -1 to 1, where 1 indicates perfect similarity.

 One aspect that can't be measured here with those metrics is the compatibility of the encoding accross platforms, in particular on web browser, for visualization purposes. h264, h265 and AV1 are all commonly used codecs and should not be pose an issue.
-However, the chroma subsampling (`pix_fmt`)
+However, the chroma subsampling (`pix_fmt`) format might affect compatibility:
+- `yuv420p` is more widely supported across various platforms, including web browsers.
+- `yuv444p` offers higher color fidelity but might not be supported as broadly.

 <!-- **Loss of a pretrained policy (higher is better)** (not available)
 `loss_pretrained` is the result of evaluating with the selected encoding/decoding settings a policy pretrained on original images.
 It is easier to understand than `avg_l2_error`.